top of page

 Why Are People Confused by These Terms?

-Although these two concepts are interconnected, they are not the same thing, which leads to confusion between the terms.
-Project management is a bigger picture compared to task management.
+Although the concepts of project management and task management are interconnected, they are not the same thing, which sometimes leads to confusion.
+In short, project management is a bigger picture than task management.

 For example, project managers would have to consider components like budget and the overall goal of a project when executing project management.
-Whereas task managers would not be involving other parts to manage other than the tasks that are laid out and assigned to the team, though project management does the same, too, which is where the confusion might lie.
-Some people might see task managers as project managers or vice versa.
+Whereas task managers would not be involving other parts to manage anything other than the tasks that are laid out and, assigned to the team.

 The Definition of Project Management

-A project comes with an objective to deliver or produce a product or a service.
+A project comes to deliver or produce a product or service.
 There’s a clear start and end to a project.

 Project management is a process of planning and leading a project from start to finish.
-It involves factors like setting objectives and a project timeline while allocating resources and tasks for the team.
-Plus, risk management and quality assurance would also be part of project management.
+It involves factors like setting objectives and a project timeline while allocating team resources and tasks.
+Additionally, risk management and quality assurance are also parts of project management.

 The Definition of Task Management